equinor/eit-robotic-avatar-two/server/README.md

 # Robotic Avatar Server

-The servers main job is to be a common point of contact between robots and robot and users.
+The main job of the server is to be common point of contact between robot to robot and between robots and users

 ### Features for robots:
 * Config store.
 (Not Implemented)